Zsteven44/RxProj/readme.txt

     - Observables are added to CompositeDisposable object for easy garbage cleanup when fragment is destroyed.

+LiveData
+    - Sync ViewModel fields to Room table values.
+    - Links views to ViewModel fields for updating data.

+ViewModel
+    - Retrieves data from repository to be observed by the view.

 Gson (Retrofit-GsonConverter)
     - GsonConverter added to Retrofit client to map response body JSON to typed object models.